ComicScrip/contacts-api/README.md

 npm run rollback-last-db-migration
 ```

-## Applying changes to local databases using Docker
+## Applying migrations to local databases using Docker

 If you want to manually run migrations while running the app with docker, you can do :
 ```sh